Plants on a Bus: Why We Keep 100+ Plants in 200 Sq Ft

 Plants growing in and around the kitchen sink window of a converted school bus

-We live in a 200 sq ft bus… and somehow have over 100 plants on a bus that probably should not hold that many.
+We live in a 200 sq ft bus… and somehow turned it into a rolling jungle with over 100 plants.

 This was not the plan.